 - Cracking down on the deadliest opioids traffickers.
 Working with federal, state, and local law enforcement agencies, the Attorney General’s Office has brought criminal prosecutions against the deadliest traffickers of heroin, fentanyl, and other deadly opioids.
 At the heart of this strategy is a focus on the illegal “mills” where these drugs are mixed and packaged for street-level distribution.
 Over a four-month period in 2019, for example, New Jersey law enforcement dismantled heroin mills in Harrison, Irvington, Paterson, and Trenton linked to more than 350 drug overdoses, including more than 100 deaths.
 At the same time, the Office’s Division of Criminal Justice has aggressively pursued those who profit from the illegal diversion of opioids, including doctors and other white-collar criminals.

 - Facilitating treatment and recovery services for those in need.
-NJ CARES has partnered with state’s County Prosecutors to take a program that Attorney General Grewal began as the Bergen County Prosecutor and expand it statewide: “Operation Helping Hand,” an innovative initiative that diverts individuals out of the criminal justice system and into substance abuse treatment.
+NJ CARES has partnered with state’s County Prosecutors to take a program and expand it statewide: “Operation Helping Hand,” an innovative initiative that diverts individuals out of the criminal justice system and into substance abuse treatment.
 At the same time, NJ CARES is developing a network of “Opioid Response Teams,” which serve as 24/7 teams of police officers, recovery coaches, and EMTs to help people in crisis in the most impacted areas of the state.

 - Ensuring the safe and appropriate use of prescription opioids.
 Through the Division of Consumer Affairs, the Attorney General’s Office operates New Jersey’s Prescription Monitoring Program (PMP), which tracks prescription sales of narcotic painkillers and other addictive drugs.
 A number of recent enhancements make it easier to keep doctors, pharmacies, and law enforcement officers informed about abuse and diversion.
 In cases where investigators have determined that doctors or other medical professionals were recklessly or intentionally over-prescribing opioids, the Attorney General’s Office has moved swiftly to seek revocation of those individuals of their professional licenses.